JuliaStats/Distances.jl/README.md

 This type system has practical significance.
 For example, when computing pairwise distances between a set of vectors, you may only perform computation for half of the pairs, and derive the values immediately for the remaining halve by leveraging the symmetry of
 *semi-metrics*.
-This is why the type definitions for `SemiMetric` and `Metric` do not completely follow the mathematical definition of these structures which include positive definiteness: `x != y` does not imply that `d(x, y) != 0` in general, as this does not change computations.
+Note that the types of `SemiMetric` and `Metric` do not completely follow the definition in mathematics as they do not require the "distance" to be able to distinguish between points: for these types `x != y` does not imply that `d(x, y) != 0` in general compared to the mathematical definition of semi-metric and metric, as this property do not change computations in practice.

 Each distance corresponds to a distance type.
 The type name and the corresponding mathematical definitions of the distances are listed in the following table.